Exodus 38

 Notes

 בֶּקַע לַגֻּלְגֹּלֶת ("a beka per head") — The בֶּקַע was half a shekel, about 0.2 ounces (6 grams) of silver.
-The word גֻּלְגֹּלֶת means "skull, head" — a per-capita reckoning.
+The word גֻּלְגֹּלֶת means "skull, head," indicating a per-capita reckoning.
 This was the census tax mandated in Exodus 30:11-16, where every man twenty years and older was required to give a half-shekel as "ransom money" (כֹּפֶר) for his life.
-The rich were not to give more and the poor were not to give less (Exodus 30:15) — each life was valued equally before God.
-The arithmetic confirms itself: 603,550 men at half a shekel each yields exactly 100 talents and 1,775 shekels (at 3,000 shekels per talent: 603,550 / 2 = 301,775 half-shekels = 100 talents x 3,000 + 1,775).
-This precise accounting links the tabernacle construction to the census of Numbers 1:46, which records the same figure of 603,550.
+The rich were not to give more and the poor were not to give less (Exodus 30:15); each life was valued equally before God.
+The arithmetic confirms the total: 603,550 men at half a shekel each yields exactly 100 talents and 1,775 shekels (at 3,000 shekels per talent: 603,550 / 2 = 301,775 half-shekels = 100 talents x 3,000 + 1,775).
+This careful accounting links the tabernacle's construction to the census of Numbers 1:46, which records the same figure.

 Interpretations